kemalcr/kemalcr.com/guide.md

 ### Logging

 Kemal enables logging by default.
-You can use `logging` helper to disable it.
+You can easily disable this like so:

 ```ruby
 logging false